Quick answer

 BMI compares height and weight.
 It can be useful for broad screening, but it does not measure body composition.

+CDC notes that BMI cannot distinguish fat mass from lean body mass or show where fat is located.
 A muscular person and a sedentary person can have the same BMI while carrying very different amounts of fat and lean mass.
 DEXA gives a more individualized view because it estimates body composition rather than placing someone into a height-weight category.

 How DEXA compares with smart scales